any-docs/css/content/guides/grid_layout/grid_template_areas/index.md

 ![The grid area defined by lines](4_area.png)

-We can also define an area by giving it a name and then specify the location of that area in the value of the {{cssxref("grid-template-areas")}} property.
+We can also define an area by giving it a name and then specify the location of that area in the value of the `grid-template-areas` property.
 You can choose what you would like to name your area.
 For example, if we wish to create the layout shown below we can identify four main areas.

 - a header
 - a footer